davreev/SpatialSlur/README.md

 + __SlurField__ contains generic data structures for discrete and continuous tensor field representations along with various algorithms for processing, sampling, and visualization.

 + __SlurMesh__ contains half-edge data structures for discrete representations of networks and surfaces along with various algorithms for geometry processing, topological traversal, segmentation, and subdivision.

+### Dependencies
+While the core library has no dependencies outside of the .NET framework, each extension library references external assemblies from its target application.
+If these dependencies can't be resolved for a particular extension library, simply remove its project folder from the solution before compiling.

 ## Setup
 To get started, either download precompiled binaries from the [latest release](https://github.com/daveReeves/SpatialSlur/releases) or clone/download the repo and compile locally.
 Note that .dll files may be blocked by default when downloaded from the web so follow [these instructions](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/) to unblock.